SnailyCAD/snaily-cadv4/packages/audit-logger/README.md

-# @snailycad/config
+# @snailycad/audit-logger

-This is a module that holds some common used configs used in the code, such as `SocketEvents`, `Cookie`, and other constants.
+This module is responsible for creating audit logs correctly and storing them in the database.